bmoshe/bootcamp-backend/chapters/Chapter 9 - GraphQL Mutations.md

 # Chapter 10 - GraphQL Mutations
+In the previous chapter, we added GraphQL queries to our API to allow the frontend to read information from our system.
+Now it's time add support for write operations.
+In GraphQL, write operations are handling by mutations.
+Writes operations are anything that change the state of the database;
+create, update, and delete operations are all mutations.

 Much like Queries, and different to Controllers, each Mutation lives in its own class and file.
 There's already a couple of Mutations defined for you, which you can use for reference: